johneliades/file_explorer/README.md

 to make a jar executable.

 ## Run
-Double click the FileExplorer.jar file (Note: icons folder must be in the same folder as the jar).
+Double click the FileExplorer.jar file.

 OR